lavadax/MS2-Monkey-Brain/README.md

 0.1.0: Project inception: Files are created, basic file tree is in place, README and license are initialized.
 0.2.0: Basic usage: Basic HTML and CSS are up and running on PC screens without major issues.
-0.3.0: Basic responsiveness: Page is responsive for all screensizes without major issues.
+0.3.0: Basic responsiveness: Page is responsive for all screen sizes without major issues.
 1.0.0: Basic javascript: Basic javascript is up and running, completing minimum goals of the project.
 2.0.0: Save state: Added usage of local storage and save export.
 3.0.0: More options: expansion on 2.0.0 by adding options on page themes.